Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 This takes into account the cost of living alongside levels of freedom, happiness, environmental performance, sustainable development, and migrant acceptance.

-This highlights that, as countries go, Portugal is one of the best countries to live in for those looking for a high quality of life in an affordable country, and a valid passport from Portugal has a wide array of benefits.
+This highlights that, as countries go, Portugal is one of the best places to live in for those looking for a high quality of life in an affordable nation, and a valid passport from Portugal has a wide array of benefits.

 Obtain a Portuguese passport to live, work, and study in EU countries

-After five years of obtaining the Portuguese residence permit, Golden Visa holders can apply for Portuguese citizenship (an EU citizenship).
-During their five years of residence in Portugal, they have the option to live in Portugal or still live in the UK while maintaining their old lifestyle.
-However, investors are required to stay in Portugal for at least seven days every year, on average.
+During your 5 years of residence in Portugal, you have the option to live in Portugal or still live in the UK while maintaining your old lifestyle.
+However, investors are required to meet Portugal’s minimum stay requirement to keep their visa.

 Family reunification